cyberark/secretless-broker/docs/docs/get_started.md

 ---

-To get started trying out the Secretless Broker, you can run through our [quick start](/docs/get_started/quick_start.html) that allows you to try it out with a simple example using PostgreSQL, SSH, or an HTTP web service.
+To get started trying out the Secretless Broker, you can run through our [quick start](/docs/get_started/quick_start.html) that allows you to try some simple examples using PostgreSQL, SSH, or an HTTP web service.

 If you are looking for a more detailed introduction to how the Secretless Broker works in practice, please look at our [Kubernetes tutorial](/docs/get_started/kubernetes_tutorial.html).